datastaxdevs/workshop-intro-streaming-and-cdc/lab1/functions.md

 ## Adding a function that augments the message

-In this module we will be augmenting the contents of a message before it is saved to the topic and then we will be routing a message to a new topic, based on its text.
+In this module we will be augmenting the contents of a message that is saved to a certain topic, and routing the new message to a new topic.
+The functionw as written in Java.
+You could also creat it in Go or Python.
+Refer to "java-function" folder in the left navigation to review how a function is created.

-1. Create the function in Pulsar using the function config file
+1. Create the function in Pulsar using the provided function config file

+    Looking at the config yaml, notice the "inputs" and "output" values.
+The same function can "watch" multiple topics.
+Also notice the value "parallelism".
+This instructs the Broker to open N number of threads running the function.
+If the topic had high load, one running function would be a bottleneck.
+Pulsar can run many instances to disctibute the load and take processing time (ie: latency) to almost zero.

     ```bash
     ./bin/pulsar-admin functions create --function-config-file ../resources/exclamation-function.yaml